Missouri wineries might not be the first thing that come to mind when you think of this midwest state.

-Here’s a fun fact for you: the first official American Viticultural Area (AVA) ever was in Missouri.
+Here’s a fun fact for you, though: the first official American Viticultural Area (AVA) ever was in Missouri.
 Yup – in June of 1980, the town of Augusta, Missouri was approved for the first-ever AVA.
 It wasn’t until shortly thereafter, in 1981, that the well-known Napa Valley received the second-ever AVA approval.

 Long regarded for its unique soil, climate, and long tradition of local wine varietals, Missouri is one of the most viticulturally interesting states in the Midwest.
 Its winemaking history dates back to a colony of German immigrants in the 1830s who relied on hybrid varieties, especially focused on Norton (and Cynthiana, a biotype of Norton).
 Since then, Norton has been closely identified with Missouri, despite the fact that the variety was actually first seen in Virginia.